objective-php/services-factory/README.md

  - reducing the code and configuration needed for DI mechanism
  - preserving code-insight for components built and getting their dependencies injected

+The Services Factory is split in several components.
+Understanding each of these helps a lot in understanding the whole logic of the component:

+ - Service Specs
+    - defined by ObjectivePHP\ServicesFactory\Specs\ServiceSpecsInterface
+    - this how the service definitions are normalized, so that the Factory understands them
+    - there are two default specs types provided with the component:
+        - PrefabServiceSpecs
+            - the most simple services ever!
+            - stores a pre-instantiated object (or any other value)
+        - ClassServiceSpecs
+            - this one allow to define a class as template of a service
+            - can get constructor arguments ("params" property)
+            - optional dependencies can be set using setters ("setters" property)
+            - those dependencies can be other services, by passing an ObjectivePHP\ServicesFactory\Reference as dependency value
+    - both types require an "id" parameter
+    - both types also support a "static" property, to indicate whether the same instance should be returned each time the service is requested or not
+ - Service Builders
+    - associated to the ServiceSpecs types, builders are in charge of actually building the service according to its specs
+    - there also two builders bundled with the component, one for each type:
+        - PrefabServiceBuilder
+        - ClassServiceBuilder
+ - Factory
+    - central object, it's used to register either service specs and builders
+    - once setup, the Factory provide the application with services through its `get(string $serviceId)`method

 ## What's next